 Shortly afterwards, our threesome soon discover how Kawashima fully recovered and survived his firey crash as well: He’s become part-cyborg.
 From there, he makes his escape.

-Back in flashback mode, Tony manages to create the signature key to his heart’s survival: his first Arc Reactor.
+After we shift back into the flashback, Tony manages to create the signature key to his heart’s survival: his first Arc Reactor.
 He explains to Yinsen that it’ll keep his main ticker alive for 150 years.
 Not only that, but it’ll help out with the key to their escape: an armor that will fend off the opposing terrorists.

 When offered the chance to help out, Ho says that it ultimately comes down to chance.
 As such, he shows a coin that saved him from an opposing knife and flips it into the air.
 Since it landed in favor of Tony, they proceed to get to work.
 During their conversation, Yinsen is very pessimistic towards Stark since it was “men like him” who came to this once-peaceful country and ravaged it, bringing civil war and the deaths to many people, including Ho’s family.